DPI-WE/rails-organizing-js-code/content.md

 - [Stimulus](https://stimulus.hotwired.dev/)

 ## Conclusion
-In this lesson, you've learned two different ways to add interactive features to your Rails application.
-The vanilla JavaScript approach offers direct control over the DOM, while [Stimulus](https://stimulus.hotwired.dev/) provides a more structured and Rails-integrated method.
-Understanding both allows you to choose the right tool for your project's needs.
+In this lesson, you've learned 4 different ways to add JavaScript to your Rails application.
+Understanding these different approaches allows you to choose the right tool for your project's needs.